Policies & Guidelines

 Preservation of Religious Voice and Rights

-LifeWay Ridgecrest Conference Center is a facility owned and operated by LifeWay Christian Resources of the Southern Baptist Convention and was created predominately for LifeWay and other Southern Baptist Convention (SBC) ministries.
-Thus, in addition to the above standards designed chiefly to protect the peace and enjoyment of all our guests, LifeWay also imposes religious standards based on the religious faith, purpose and mission of the SBC, as reflected in the current Baptist Faith & Message.
-Enforcing these religious standards helps to ensure that no activities or views expressed by or through groups using LifeWay’s facilities interfere with the ability of LifeWay or this Conference Center to speak with one religious voice and promote one religious message consistent with the published views of the SBC.
-Accordingly, users or guests of this Conference Center facility must not engage in activities or publicly declare views contrary to these religious standards as determined by LifeWay while using the facility.
+Ridgecrest Conference Center is a facility owned and operated by the Ridgecrest Foundation.
+In addition to the above standards designed chiefly to protect the peace and enjoyment of all our guests, Ridgecrest also imposes religious standards based on the religious faith, purpose, and mission of the Ridgecrest Foundation found here.
+Enforcing these religious standards helps to ensure that no activities or views expressed by or through groups using these facilities interfere with the ability of Ridgecrest to speak with one religious voice and promote one religious message.
+Accordingly, users or guests of Ridgecrest must not engage in activities or publicly declare views contrary to these religious standards as determined by Ridgecrest Foundation while using the facility.

 On-Site Photographs and Video Footage